Helena, Arkansas

-Helena is the eastern portion of Helena–West Helena, Arkansas, a city in Phillips County, Arkansas.
+Helena is the eastern portion of Helena–West Helena, Arkansas, a city in Phillips County, Arkansas, located on the west bank of the Mississippi River.
 It was founded in 1833 by Nicholas Rightor and is named after the daughter of Sylvanus Phillips, an early settler of Phillips County and the namesake of Phillips County.
 As of the 2000 census, this portion of the city population was 6,323.
 Helena was the county seat of Phillips County until January 1, 2006, when it merged its government and city limits with neighboring West Helena.

-During the American Civil War, the Battle of Helena was a deadly encounter.
+During the American Civil War, the Battle of Helena was fought July 4, 1863.
 Helena is the birthplace of many notable people including prominent African Americans and Arkansas' former senior United States senator, Blanche Lincoln.
 Helena is home to the longest running daily radio program in the U.S., King Biscuit Time.

+Citizens of Helena incorporated the Arkansas Midland Railroad in 1853, intending it to be a fairly straight ”air-line railroad” running west from Helena to Little Rock, Arkansas, about 115 miles.
+However actual trackage was not completed until 1872, and only ran to Clarendon, Arkansas, about 48 miles.
+This line later became part of the St. Louis, Iron Mountain and Southern Railway in 1910, but was all abandoned by 1979.
 From 1906 to 1946, Helena was a terminal point on the former Missouri and North Arkansas Railroad, which provided passenger and freight service to Joplin, Missouri.
-After, a loss of rail service in early 2015, a successful effort was launched by the Helena-West Helena/Phillips County Port Authority to have freight service restored.
+After a loss of rail service in early 2015, a successful effort was launched by the Helena-West Helena/Phillips County Port Authority to have freight service restored.
 The service was restored on October 1, 2015, and two new freight customers were quickly gained.

 History

 Battle of Helena

 In June 1863, Confederate Commander Theophilus Holmes sought to take pressure off of Vicksburg, Mississippi, by attacking the Union-held town of Helena, Arkansas.
 Holmes planned and executed three different failed attacks on the town.
 The main attack broke through Battery C, but Union troops fended off the attackers and sealed the breach.
-The Confederates withdrew on July 4 of 1863.
+The Confederates withdrew on July 4, 1863.
 There were 1,636 Confederate casualties and 205 Union casualties.

 Fort Curtis

 Fort Curtis was built in August 1862 by Union soldiers and freed slaves in Helena.
 For the next year, it served as a command post for the Union since it was centrally located on the Mississippi River.

-Fort Curtis was not directly attacked at the Battle of Helena since the Confederacy focused its attacks on the outlying batteries.
+Fort Curtis was not directly attacked during the Battle of Helena as the Confederacy focused its attacks on the outlying batteries.
 The Confederates charged Fort Curtis in their last attack, but the heavy artillery inside kept the attack from reaching the fort.

 Helena built a reproduction of Fort Curtis in 2012 that is free to the public.